3 CSS

 }

 CSS allows us to quickly and easily alter the appearance of a webpage just by changing one or two lines in our style sheet.
 If we change color: blue in the code above to color: red, all h1 elements will now appear red.
-Other common uses of CSS include specifying the width of the margins, as well as the colors of links before and after being clicked.
-Have you ever noticed that a page appears differently on your phone versus your computer, or that many links appear blue before you click them but purple afterward?
+Other common uses of CSS include specifying the width of the margins, or the colors of links before and after being clicked.
+Have you ever noticed that a page appears differently on your phone versus your computer, or that links appear blue before you click them but purple afterward?
 That’s CSS!

-When web scraping, we are not interested in styling our webpages.
+When web scraping, we are not interested in styling our webpages, so we do not need to pay attention to the settings in the curly braces ({}).
 Instead, we are most interested in the first line of the CSS code above: h1.
 This is an element selector, which finds all h1 elements and applies the following styles to them.

 We can use CSS selectors to scrape information from webpages.
 If we want to pull out all of the h1 elements from a webpage, perhaps because they contain the information we want for our research, we can do that.
-We can also extract elements by other element components, such as class, id, or attribute, or by the context in which they appear: which elements they are nested within or follow.
+We can also extract elements by other element components, such as class, id, or attribute, or by the context in which they appear, such as which elements they are nested within or follow.

 3.1 Inspecting Elements